 The first few days after giving birth are exploding with joy, wonder, and a host of new experiences for both mother and baby.
 While those first few days after birth are undoubtedly filled with precious moments, you might find yourself in the midst of something called cluster feeding.
-Cluster feeding is a natural behavior that can initially take some mothers by surprise, considering how much the baby wants to breastfeed!
+It's a natural behavior that can initially take some mothers by surprise, considering how much the baby wants to breastfeed!

 What is Cluster Feeding?